bluepylons/Boston/Boston - Current design/PCB/README.md

 ## Previous PCBs

 ### J-variant (integrated USB port, JLCPCB SMT-assemblable, used on the 3D-printed version)

+* V0.8.1JHA - April 5, 2023.
+ANSI hotswap variant of V0.8J.
+This does not support backlight LEDs.
+Fixed an issue on V0.8JHA where there was a spot of exposed solder mask underneath F11 tht can cause +3.3V to short to ground easily.
+***Note - this has an error where the spacebar stabilizers also are upside down relative to the plate and the stab wire will hit the plate and cause noise, though everything still works and you can file small notches into the stab cutouts to get rid of the noise***

-* V0.8JHA - ANSI hotswap variant of V0.8J.
+* V0.8JHA - March 27, 2023 ANSI hotswap variant of V0.8J.
 To make routing the hotswap sockets easier I eliminated the optional through-hole backlight LEDs (as they're not useful on a hotswap board anyways).
 Will have to be split up into ANSI and ISO versions.
 Initial draft of the design done; still need to error check.
 Design is done and is awaiting prototyping.
 ***Note - this has an error where there is a piece of exposed solder mask underneath F11 that can cause +3.3V to short to ground easily.
-This is fixed in V0.8.1JHA***
+This is fixed in V0.8.1JHA.
+The spacebar stabilizers also are upside down relative to the plate and the stab wire will hit the plate and cause noise, though everything still works and you can file small notches into the plate to get rid of the noise***

 * V0.6.1J - November 28, 2021.
 This removed a couple of loops on the backlight LEDs near the numpad, and added some more ground vias for EMI purposes.
 Prototyped and working (though backlight LEDs have not been tested).
 RNDKBD used this PCB for Round 1 of their group buy.